 April 2016 – The town takes possession of the site.
 Many in-depth studies of the buildings and the land were completed to better understand the site.
 These are summarized on the Former Hospital Site Project Demolition and Remediation page.

 December 1, 2015 - An open house held to share information about what will be happening to the former hospital site over the next five years after the OTMH (Oakville Trafalgar Memorial Hospital) moved to its new location.

 The former site of the Oakville-Trafalgar Memorial Hospital (OTMH) was part of the town's overall South Central Public Lands Study (SCPLS) which reviewed a number of key sites owned by the town in south central Oakville (e.g. surplus school sites, Oakville Arena) and made recommendations about their future use, including recreation uses.

 The former site consists of lands on the south side of Macdonald Road between Reynolds Street and Allan Street.
 The property includes the existing hospital building and the Wyndham Manor Long Term Care Centre.

 An overall concept for the redevelopment of the hospital lands including a new community centre, park, potential housing and medical uses was endorsed in principle by Council on April 8, 2013.
 This concept recognized that a final plan could not be completed until the town took ownership of the site and completed all the required environmental, heritage, building condition and detailed land use studies.

-Sign up to get the latest information about this project delivered right to your inbox
+Sign up to the Town of Oakville newsletter to get the latest information delivered right to your inbox.